chromium/chromium/content/browser/bluetooth/README.md

 [Web Bluetooth Persistent Permissions]: https://docs.google.com/document/d/1h3uAVXJARHrNWaNACUPiQhLt7XI-fFFQoARSs1WgMDM/edit?usp=sharing

+## Secure Characteristics

+The Bluetooth client implementation will authenticate (i.e. pair) when needed.
+This allows clients to read values that do not require pairing without going through the pairing process.
+In practice this means that pairing will be initiated during a read/write operation.
+Some operating system Bluetooth implementations (like macOS and Android) do this transparently for the application.
+Other OS's (like Windows and Linux/BlueZ) need to explicitly pair when a read/write fails due to an authentication error.

 ## Testing

 The Web Bluetooth Service is primarily tested using Blink Web Tests and Web